madisoncissell/digitallibraries/pages/technical.md

 - Obligation: Optional, but should be used for interview and transcript records.
 - Content guidelines: This should be the interviewer’s full or preferred name.
 - Applicable controlled vocabularies: N/A
-- Mapping to Dublin Core: “Creator” https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/creator/
+- Mapping to Dublin Core: “Creator” <a href="https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/creator/"> Dublin Core Standards for "Creator" </a>
 - Example: Madison Cissell

 ## Documentation of all elements